davewalker60/pmdup/pages/venue.md

 {% include_relative snippets/venue-snippet.md %}

-Hotel Las Arenas Puerto Morelos is an affordable 2-star hotel on the beach.
+Hotel Las Arenas Puerto Morelos is an affordable 2-star hotel on the beach consisting of 30 rooms in 10 separate buildings.
 It's clean, definitely not the Ritz, and has its quirks!
 "It's Mexico!"
   * Best price on the beach by far, especially with our 10-day, entire hotel group rate!
   * Most rooms have microwaves, mini fridges, and hot water most of the time.
   * Make friends with the geckos, keep food sealed to avoid attracting ants, and a little bit of tape on torn screens keeps the mosquitos out...
 You get the idea...